awaisanwar544/final-capstone-api/README.md

 # BookDev API

-This is the back-end API for BookDev, an app in which you can hire a programmer for a number at a fixed rate per day [Link to the UI](https://book-dev.herokuapp.com/).
+This is the back-end API for BookDev, an app in which you can hire a programmer for a number at a fixed rate per day [Link to the UI repo](https://github.com/awaisanwar544/final-capstone-ui).

 - Sign up and sign in to access the app.
 - Choose for our expert programmer with on-demand skills.